el-protoman/jammming/README.md

 Search for songs on spotify
 Add and remove songs to playlist
 Save playlist to spotify
+Get top tracks in recent 30 days
+Get recommendations based on top tracks
+Preview songs in web player

 ## Future work
-+add exception handling for get recommendations when empty tracklist +Cleanup the frontend and make more user friendly +Display top tracks and recommended tracks as tracklist and track components with add to playlist feature +add feature to add recommended tracks based on selected playlist tracks +Implement api for listening to songs in web app player
++Cleanup the frontend and make more user friendly
++add feature to add recommended tracks based on selected playlist tracks